-Following the review of the payphone USO component, EY concluded that the payphone claim should be based on the optimal number of payphones in accordance with the 2015 USO Decision, and the net cost of public payphones has been slightly reduced to €50,023.
+Following the review of the payphone USO component, EY concluded that the payphone claim should be based on the optimal number of payphones in accordance with the 2015 USO Decision, and the public payphones component results in a net cost of €40,314.
 More information on this USO component is available in Annex 1 of this document.